Considering a 6 month round the world trip soon? We’ve been there!

 In mid-2017, I started keeping a One Line a Day Journal, which is an easy way to take snapshots of my days and keep the memories fresh.

-I absolutely adore it, and desperately wish I had kept a journal of some kind during that first 6 month round the world trip.
+I absolutely adore it and desperately wish I had kept a travel journal of some kind during that first 6 month round the world trip.

-At the time, I thought blogging was more than enough writing, but it’s simply not the same as notes you keep only for yourself.
+At the time, I thought blogging would be more than enough writing, but sharing RTW travel advice, or even stories, is simply not the same as notes you keep only for yourself.